Growing a Future in the Trees

 The goal of the Yew Mountain Center's forest farming project is to provide support for small-scale, low-capital, ecologically-sound forest farming through study, demonstration, and training.

-Our educational forest farming project is supported by the Sacharuna Foundation.
+Our educational forest farming project is supported by the WVDA Specialty Crop Block Grant, USDA Beginning Farmer and Rancher Development Program, Claude Worthington Benedum Foundation, One Foundation, and Sacharuna Foundation.
 We are also grateful for the generosity and expertise of local native plant growers such as Barry Glick of Sunshine Farm and Gardens, and Ed and Carole Daniels of Shady Grove Botanicals.
 Paul Strauss of Equinox Botanicals, Tanner Filyaw of United Plant Savers and Rural Action have donated technical assistance.
-These supporters and our volunteers have enabled us to plant beds of goldenseal, false unicorn root, and over a dozen other native plant species.
+These supporters and our volunteers have enabled us to plant beds of goldenseal, black cohosh, ramps, Solomon's seal, and over a dozen other native plant species.
 Signs help visitors identify these and other native plants of interest along our tails.

 With the help of volunteer botanist, Ken Hiser, and a team of trained volunteers, we are doing an inventory of plants with a focus on the "at-risk" and "to-watch" species identified in this list from United Plant Savers.